amin-aich/community-tournaments/README.md

 - single-elimination brackets
 - participant check-in & match reporting
 - per-tournament live chat and notifications via Workerman
-- pure PHP backend, MySQL, minimal dependencies, and a fast vanilla-JS SPA frontend

 ## Stack
 - PHP (backend)
 - MySQL (database)
 - Vanilla JavaScript SPA (frontend)
-- Workerman (WebSocket chat)
+- Workerman (WebSocket for live chat and notifications)

 ## Rewards (BNB / BSC) - [Under Developement]
+- The rewards system is currently being expanded to bridge the platform with the Binance Smart Chain.
+- Integrated BNB Wallet: An integrated on-chain BSC wallet is actively under development to allow for seamless native interactions.
-- Players can withdraw winnings to their own BSC wallet addresses; payouts are recorded on-chain.
+- Direct Withdrawals: Once finalized, players can withdraw winnings directly to their BSC wallet addresses.
-- Each user may have an on-chain wallet address stored (optional).
-Platform keeps payout transaction logs for auditing.
-- This feature is toggleable — can be enabled for events that have sponsored or donated prizes, or disabled if you prefer not to use on-chain payouts.
+- On-Chain Records: All payouts are recorded directly on the blockchain to ensure a permanent, verifiable history of transactions.
+- Wallet Storage: Users have the option to store a primary on-chain address within their profile for faster payouts.

 ## Contributing
 PRs welcome.
 Keep changes focused and don’t commit secrets.